Ben Simmons - A Life in a Day - Laurence Simons

 Ben Simmons

-Ben Simmons is an Associate in the Talent Acquisitions & Delivery.
+Ben Simmons is an Associate in the Talent Acquisition & Delivery Team.

-He works closely with the Talent Acquisition and Delivery function to uncover and engage legal professionals across various industries, helping map talent for multinational organisations.
+Ben works closely with the Talent Acquisition & Delivery function to uncover and engage legal professionals across various industries, mapping talent for multinational organisations.

 In this instalment of ‘Life in the Day’, Ben shares his average day, interests, and hobbies.